Cor pulmonale

 Right-sided heart failure; Pulmonary heart disease

 Cor pulmonale is a condition that causes the right side of the heart to fail.
-Long-term high blood pressure in the arteries of the lung and right ventricle of the heart can lead to cor pulmonale.
+Long-term high blood pressure in the pulmonary arteries of the lung and right ventricle of the heart can lead to cor pulmonale.

 Sarcoid, stage IV - chest x-ray